 Alexis (Lexi) Eusterbrock, DPT, OCS, COMT - Physical Therapist

 Lexi is a board-certified orthopedic specialist, specializing in pelvic rehabilitation and manual therapy.
-She is a Washington native and has been practicing in the Seattle area for over a decade.
+She is a Washington native and has been practicing in the Seattle area since 2007.
 She is passionate about combining her knowledge of anatomy, biomechanics, and functional movement to thoroughly assess symptoms and guide treatment.
-An avid learner, Lexi has worked in academic research and has refined her clinical skills by completing numerous hours of continuing education.
-She works closely with her patients to address their unique symptoms and goals by providing a combination of specific, individualized exercises and hands-on interventions.
-Seven years ago, she expanded her clinical practice and training to serve patients dealing with pelvic floor dysfunction.
-This includes treatment for urinary incontinence, fecal incontinence, prolapse, constipation, pelvic pain, painful intercourse, vaginismus, postpartum care, and pregnancy related back, hip, or pelvic pain.
-Her clinical interests also include sacroiliac joint dysfunction, shoulder pain and dysfunction, running related injuries, and treatment for all spine conditions.
+An avid learner, Lexi has worked in academic research and continues to refine her clinical skills through continuing education courses covering diverse topics and treatment approaches.
+She actively listens to her patients to best address their unique symptoms and goals by providing a combination of specific, individualized exercises and hands-on interventions.
+In 2011, she expanded her clinical practice and training to serve patients dealing with pelvic floor dysfunction.
+This includes treatment for urinary issues, fecal incontinence, prolapse, constipation, pelvic pain, sexual dysfunction, postpartum care, and pregnancy care.
+Her clinical interests also include sacroiliac joint dysfunction, running related injuries, and treatment for all spine conditions.

 Education